This post may contain affiliate links. Please read our disclosure policy.

 Two potatoes in an air fryer

-1. Air Fry.
-Air fry baked potatoes in a single layer for 25 minutes at 400 degrees F. Flip the potatoes.
+1. Air Fry on the First Side.
+For 25 minutes at 400 degrees F. Flip the potatoes.

 Two potatoes in an air fryer

-1. Air Fry.
+1. Air Fry on the Other Side.
 Air fry for 10 to 25 additional minutes until fork tender.
-Transfer to a plate.

 Two air fryer potatoes on a plate